-Parents are expected to make every effort to schedule appointments outside of school hours.
-However, due to the provider's office hours, this is not always possible.
-Therefore, students will be excused for these special appointments, as long as a note from the provider is given to the main office or a copy is emailed to Mrs. Wareham.
-If the appointment requires an early dismissal, lease send an email or a note on the morning of the appointment.
+Parents are expected to make every effort to schedule doctor and dentist appointments outside of school hours.
+However, due to the doctor or dentist office hours, this is not always possible.
+Therefore, students will be excused for these special appointments, as long as a note from the provider is given to the main office.
+Please send a note on the morning of the appointment.